blukatdevelopment/UnchainedWorldsOld/core_edition/spell_compendium.md

 Casting Speed: 1 action
 Distance: 60 feet
 Duration: Concentration, up to 1 hour
 Select one creature you can see within range, then reach into their mind.
-The creature makes a WIS save to halve 3d8 damage and avoid allowing you to know it's location until the spell ends.
+The creature makes a WIS save to halve 3d8 damage and avoid allowing you to know it's location until the spell ends, provided it remains within range.
 ```

 ```